 Q&A: Mia Lehrer on the LA River Revitalization Project

-We ask the landscape architect how she feels now the master plan for revitalizing the Los Angeles' River, a "life's work," has been handed to Gehry + Partners.
+We ask the landscape architect how she feels now the master plan for Los Angeles’ River Revitalization, a “life’s work,” has been handed over to Gehry + Partners.

 Lehrer was a coauthor of the Los Angeles River Revitalization Master Plan, which proposed 240 projects to help turn this vast drainage canal into an urban amenity.

 Mia Lehrer is an advocate—for “good design,” sure, but also for trees.
 There has to be a feeling for those trees, the Los Angeles–based landscape architect says, because “if nothing else, they don’t have the ability to speak for themselves.”
 For more than two decades, Lehrer has also advocated for the transformation of L.A.’s junk river—paved over with concrete by the U.S. Army Corps of Engineers in the 1930s to fight flash floods—and had a hand in creating the 2007 Los Angeles River Revitalization Master Plan, before the city handed off the project to Gehry + Partners last fall.
 Metropolis editor Samuel Medina talks to Lehrer about that experience, as well as her new design for FAB Park in downtown L.A., the importance of community outreach, and cleaning up the L.A.
 River, one mattress at a time.